Nyanzi2022/zero_day/README.md

-using vagrant on my PC
+using vagrant on my PC and push the result to github